Harvard Divinity School

 From Roman to Early Christian Thessalonikē: Studies in Religion and Archaeology

-This volume brings together international scholars of religion, archaeologists, and scholars of art and architectural history to investigate social, political, and religious life in Roman and early Christian Thessalonikē, an important metropolis in the Hellenistic, Roman, and early Christian periods and beyond.
+This interdisciplinary volume is the first to bring together international scholars of religion, archaeologists, and scholars of art and architectural history to investigate social, political, and religious life in Roman and early Christian Thessalonike, an important metropolis in the Hellenistic, Roman, and early Christian periods and beyond.

 The Poetics of Iblīs: Narrative Theology in the Qur’an